Laura-Jay/Cybsafe-pokedex-backend/README.md

 ## User Stories

-### 1) As a user I can put a GET request to the server and return all pokemon within the database
+### 1) As a user I can put a GET request to the server and return all pokemon within the database (Complete)
 - If the pokeapi is updated I should receive an up to date list of the pokemon

         - Refresh page once per week using setInterval to call the fetch function